Awabakal: Conflict, justice and diplomacy

-The Awabakal, in pre-colonisation times, were noted as being strong and determined defenders of their territory, the means by which the defence occurred need to be explored to deepen understanding of the culture.
+The Awabakal, in pre-colonisation times, were noted as being strong and determined defenders of their territory.
 They had possession of the coastal territory for thousands of years, during which time they successfully repelled incursions by the neighbouring Gamilaraay people and established places of defence, "virtual armouries", high in the Watagan Mountains.
+The wommera spear-throwing tool is derived from the Awabakal word wommurur.